Instance Space Analysis for the Car Sequencing Problem: Experimental Results

 \section{Experimental Results}

 This section presents the experimental results of the instance space analysis and algorithm selection for the car sequencing problem.
-The algorithms are implemented in C++ and compiled with GCC-5.2.0.
-The experiments are conducted on the Monash University Campus Cluster, MonARCH.
+The solution algorithms were implemented in C++ and compiled with GCC-5.2.0, and the algorithm selection models were implemented in Python with the scikit-learn library \citep{scikit-learn}.
+The experiments were conducted on the Monash University campus cluster, MonARCH.
 The source code and problem instances will be made publicly available when the paper is published.